Report Latin America and the Caribbean - Taro - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Taro (Cocoyam) Production in Latin America and the Caribbean

-The countries with the highest volumes of production in 2022 were Ecuador (X tons), Nicaragua (X tons) and Dominica (X tons), with a combined X% share of total production.
-Guyana, Costa Rica, Honduras and Trinidad and Tobago lagged somewhat behind, together accounting for a further X%.
+The countries with the highest volumes of production in 2023 were Nicaragua (X tons), Dominica (X tons) and Guyana (X tons), together comprising X% of total production.
+Honduras, Panama and Trinidad and Tobago lagged somewhat behind, together accounting for a further X%.

 Taro (Cocoyam) Exports